UU-ER/AdOpT-NET0/docs/source/workflow/DefineModelConfiguration.rst

 and solver configurations.
 In the table in the Model Configuration overview below you can see all settings that can be specified, and a description, the options that can be chosen and the default value from the template for each setting.

+In the model configuration file you can select a specific type of analysis, such as a Pareto or Monte Carlo analysis.
+For background information on these analyses, see the following pages:
+- :ref:`Pareto analysis<pareto>`
+- :ref:`Monte Carlo analysis<monte_carlo>`

-In the model configuration, you can also specify options to reduce the complexity of the model, such as time-staging, clustering or scaling.
+Furthermore, you can specify options to reduce the complexity of the model, such as time-staging, clustering or scaling.
 For background information on the algorithms, see the following pages:

-- :ref:`Time staging algorithm<time_averaging>`.
+- :ref:`Time staging algorithm<time_averaging>`
-- :ref:`Clustering algorithm<clustering>`.
+- :ref:`Clustering algorithm<clustering>`
-- :ref:`Scaling<scaling>`.
+- :ref:`Scaling<scaling>`

 Model Configuration Overview